OrganOx

 Venture Round in 2009

 Diamond Microwave Devices Ltd. specializes in the development of semiconductor devices utilizing chemical vapor deposition (CVD) diamond technology.
-Founded in 2006 and headquartered in Leeds, United Kingdom, the company focuses on creating devices that serve both civil and defense sectors, specifically for microwave power amplifier and transmitter applications.
-As a subsidiary of Element Six (Pty) Ltd., Diamond Microwave Devices aims to advance the performance and efficiency of microwave technologies through innovative diamond-based solutions.
+Founded in 2006 and headquartered in Leeds, United Kingdom, the company focuses on creating devices that serve both civil and defense applications, particularly in microwave power amplifiers and transmitters.
+As a subsidiary of Element Six (Pty) Ltd., Diamond Microwave Devices is positioned at the forefront of innovation in high-performance microwave technology.